 11. Substitutions & borrowings

-Hi, I am woochia and in this 11th episode about music theory, we'll see how to include non tone notes to our chord progression.
-Non tone notes are notes that are outside of the tonality you're using, which can be a good way to add some nice tension to your harmony and melodies, it adds different flavours and emotions.
+Today we'll see how to include accidentals to our chord progressions.
+Accidentals are notes that are outside of the tonality we are using, which can be a good way to add some tension to our harmony and melodies, and adds different flavours and emotions.

-A good way to implement a non tone note is to use dominant chords.
+A good way to implement an accidental is to use dominant chords, again.
 Just like we used them in the previous video about modulations.
 Taking advantage of the authentic cadence, you can momentarily consider any of your chord as a Ist degree, so you can play its Vth degree before it.
 So it would make a beautiful V to I progression.

 Dm being the II degree of my tonality, A7 is then a V/II.
 It is borrowed from the tonality of that second degree (Dm).

 This borrowing allows you to add some notes that are not in the original tonality you're using.
 This A7 chord is made of the notes A, C#, E and G. See, we're using a C# that is not normally in the CM scale.

 So this kind of borrowing is super cool to add accidentals to your chord progressions, and you can add the Vth degree of any degree: V of II, V of III, V of IV, V of V, etc... allowing you to use a lot of notes that are not supposed to be in the tonality you're using.

 You can also borrow chord from a parallel tonality.
 Parallel tonalities are the major and minor tonality of the same key.
 So CM is parallel to Cm, DM is parallel to Dm, etc...